 Diffusion models trained on pairs of text images struggle to accurately capture the physical structures and spatial layout of scenes, occasionally producing distorted or inconsistent images~\cite{sdxl, spatial_inconsistency}.
 One solution is to incorporate 3D data~\cite{point_diffusion, point_diffusion2, shap_e}, such as point clouds~\cite{shapenet}, CAD models~\cite{shapenet2}, or polygonal meshes~\cite{objaverse, objaverse_xl}.
 Despite effectively capturing geometry, this approach is limited to specific objects and struggles with general or abstract text prompts due to the high cost and inflexibility of 3D data.
 Instead, we leverage intrinsic scene properties to capture underlying structures while maintaining flexibility for diverse textual inputs.

-In image generation, intrinsic scene properties~\cite{intrinsic} have been widely used as conditional controls in various works, including SDEdit~\cite{sdedit}, sketch-guided generation~\cite{sketch_to_image}, and ControlNet~\cite{controlnet}, focusing on aligning the outputs to given intrinsic conditions.
-In contrast, we aim to co-generate intrinsics alongside images, enabling the model to better learn and reflect the distribution of underlying scenes.
+In image generation, intrinsic scene properties~\cite{intrinsic} have been widely used as conditional controls, including SDEdit~\cite{sdedit}, sketch-guided generation~\cite{sketch_to_image}, and ControlNet~\cite{controlnet}, focusing on aligning outputs to given intrinsic conditions.
+In contrast, we aim to co-generate intrinsics alongside images, enabling the model to learn and reflect the distribution of underlying scenes.

-Recent studies also explore generating intrinsics from images using diffusion models including depth maps and surface normals~\cite{geowizard, diffusion_geo1, diffusion_geo2, diffusion_geo3, marigold}, segmentation maps~\cite{diffusion_seg1, diffusion_seg2, diffusion_seg3}, and other scene properties~\cite{intrinsic_lora}.
+Recent studies also explore generating intrinsics from images using diffusion models, including depth maps and surface normals~\cite{geowizard, diffusion_geo1, diffusion_geo2, diffusion_geo3, marigold}, segmentation maps~\cite{diffusion_seg1, diffusion_seg2, diffusion_seg3}, and other scene properties~\cite{intrinsic_lora}.
 However, our goal is not to reconstruct exact geometry, but to guide image generation by jointly modeling intrinsic and image domains, using only text conditions.

 A prior approach generates surface normals from noise using GANs and then conditions image synthesis on them~\cite{intrinsic_gan}.
-However, generating intrinsics first without considering the image domain can cause spatial inconsistencies, as the intrinsic lacks awareness of the full scene.
-Our key insight is to jointly model images and intrinsics, allowing both domains to inform each other and reduce misalignment.
-The work most closely related to ours is LDM3D~\cite{ldm3d}, which generates depth maps aligned with images from text.
+However, generating intrinsics without considering the image domain can lead to spatial inconsistencies, as they lack awareness of the full scene.
+Another related line of work is LDM3D~\cite{ldm3d}, which generates depth maps aligned with images from text.
 However, their primary goal is to generate RGB-D images and 360$^\circ$ views.
-Unlike LDM3D, our focus is on enhancing spatial consistency by learning alignment between image and intrinsic representations during the generation process.
-We empirically compare our method with these prior approaches to validate its effectiveness in improving spatial consistency and image quality.
+In contrast, we focus on enhancing spatial consistency by jointly modeling image and intrinsic representations during generation.
+We empirically compare our method with these prior approaches to validate the effectiveness in improving spatial consistency and image quality.